Underside view of a cannabis plant with roots exposed, with light from above highlighting the plant.

 Soil and Environmental Management

 Consider using beneficial fungi and bacteria in your soil mix.
-These microorganisms can boost plant health and resilience, making it harder for pests to take hold.
+These microorganisms can boost plant health and resilience.
+Incorporating organic matter, such as compost, also enriches the soil and supports beneficial microbes.

 Close-up of a cannabis root system entangled in the soil, showing fine root details